Recently Discovered Document Adds Much to the History

 Our friends at Canals And Rivers Trust have given the icon barge Harriett a spring clean.
 The grand old lady, a Scheduled Monument and Historic Ships Registered renowned vessel has been cleared of the encroaching vegetation and litter.
 Ship shape and Bristol fashion once again, she is ready for the return of visitors to the graveyard.

 Continental TV Visits Purton Graveyard

 Director Michael McGlinn, assisted by cameraman Jörg Hammermeister and his asssistant Stefan Tuchel visited Purton Graveyard to record an article intended broadcasting on European TV.
-During their time at the site Michael discussed and recorded interviews with Friends members that was later edited to include land and drone imagery of the area.
+During the time at the site Michael, and the team, recorded footage of interviews with Friends members.
+Later this was edited with land and drone imagery added.

 Historic Ship Succumbs to Partial Collapse

 Time and tide, as they say, waits for no man.
 And it is the Friends sad duty to advise of a recent partial collapse of Dispatch, one of the sites most prominent ships.
 Built in Garmouth on the Spey in 1888, this little schooners timbers have lain of the Purton foreshore since 1958.
 However a recent inspection of the site has revealed an 8 foot section of her port bow has succumbed to natural forces, and is now on the muddy foreshore.

 Six plaques have been renewed or replaced following recent incidences of vandalism and theft.
 The ‘Friends’ are indebted to Severn Signs and CCA Fabrication Ltd for their expertise and donation of time to achieve this.
 Further thanks are offer to Canals and Rivers Trust and Mr Martyn Slater for their support.